 Join us this summer for a safe and engaging experience at Camp Connection and give your camper the opportunity to build friendships in a welcoming environment.
 Summer Day Camp is for campers entering grades K-5.
-Campers must be five years old to attend camp.
+Campers must be 5-years-old to attend camp.

 Each week includes: